PChol22/dev-to-articles/blog-posts/learn-serverless/aurora/article.md

 {% cta https://twitter.com/PierreChollet22 %} Follow me on twitter 🚀 {% endcta %}

+_**Quick announcement:** I also work on a library called [🛡 sls-mentor 🛡][sls-mentor].
+It is a compilation of 30 serverless best-practices, that are automatically checked on your AWS serverless projects (no matter the framework).
+It is free and open source, feel free to check it out!_

+{% cta https://github.com/sls-mentor/sls-mentor %} Find sls-mentor on Github ⭐️ {% endcta %}

 ## SQL Serverless storage: HOW IS IT POSSIBLE???

 I know, SQL engines aren't really known for its serverless capabilities, as they intrinsically require a server to run.
 AWS is no exception: their SQL service AWS RDS is managed, but requires the provisioning of a server, and comes with a fixed cost.